 Fortunately, the Turbolinks feature offers developers a way to get around this through its own event hooks fired on page navigation.
 They are detailed in the Turbolinks github repo (highly recommended to visit to learn Turbolinks in depth).

-The event hook I used in particular was: "page:load".
-Using it alone did not resolve the problem however (that worked for page navigation, but not initial page load), so I used it in addition to the original jQuery $ method as follows:
+The event hook I used in particular was: "page:load" (2020 update: "turbolinks:load").
+Using it alone did not resolve the problem however as it worked for page navigation, but not initial page load (2020 update: the docs claim the new "turbolinks:load" now works for both initial page load and later page visits), so I used it in addition to the original jQuery $ method as follows:

 Now regarding my overall experience with Turbolinks, I thought it was a very welcome addition to Rails.
 It worked quite perfectly once I have gone beyond the two gotchas, resulting in an impressively instant page navigation and making local browser testing much faster and more productive.
 The JS libraries I have used with Turbolinks by the way are the Spectrum Color Picker, Twitter Bootstrap Tooltips, and Fancybox in addition to usage of JS media queries.